officialrajdeepsingh/awesome-nextjs/README.md

 - [Hero UI](https://www.heroui.com) - Beautiful, fast, and modern React UI library for building accessible and customizable web applications.
 - [Page UI](https://pageui.shipixen.com) - Set of landing page components and templates ready to copy and paste into your codebase—made for React and built on top of Tailwind CSS.
 - [Kibo UI](https://www.kibo-ui.com) - Customised registry of composable, accessible, and open-source components crafted for use with shadcn ui.
-- [Fancy Components](https://www.fancycomponents.dev) - The Fancy Components is a collection of fun and quirky, ready-to-use components and microinteractions, and it's free and open source.
+- [Fancy Components](https://www.fancycomponents.dev) - Fancy Components is a collection of fun and quirky, ready-to-use components and microinteractions, and it's free and open source.
 - [Liftkit](https://www.chainlift.io/liftkit) - The LiftKit UI is a framework designed for perfectionists.
 - [Billing SDK](https://billingsdk.com) - Type-safe billing and subscription components (pricing tables, usage meters, plan upgrade flows) for React, built with TypeScript, Tailwind CSS, and shadcn/ui.